simonduq/simonduq.github.io/_setups/setup4.md

 ---
-title: setup5
+title: setup4
-name: Setup 5
+profile: somepattern-random
-profile: collect-4s
+testbed: flocklab
-testbed: indriya
+protocol: protocol3
-protocol: protocol1
+configuration: default
 description: >
   This describes how the protocol was configured, and any other relevant aspect.